 You will also need to enable each customer to have an account.
 This is also done in the backoffice.
 If you click or tap on 'Customers' from the left navigation margin of your backoffice and select the customer you can allow them to have an account.
 If the customer doesn't exist among your list of customers in the backoffice you can use the 'Create New Customer' button to create an entry for them.

-We are going to allow the customer aidan to have an account.
+We are going to enable the customer, Aidan O'Neill to have an account.
 Having found him in our list of customers to allow him to have an account we just need to click on his name as shown above.

 We'll then see his details where there is a green button at the top right to 'Enable Customer Account'.
 When pressed his details will be updated as having an account as shown below.

-If you now open the AirPOS POS application you will notice that there are some changes.
-The 'Add Customer' button has been added above the cart and there is a new 'Accounts' button beside the 'XYZ Reads' button.
+If you now open the AirPOS POS application you will notice the 'Add Customer' button, above the cart and the 'Accounts' button in the horizontal menu at the top of the screen.
 After enabling the customer to have an account and when those changes made in the backoffice have synchronised with the POS application you will be able to add products to the cart which can then be put on the customer's account for later payment.

 You can add the customer prior to adding products to the cart or after the cart has been created.
 Just tap on the '+ Add Customer' button above the cart and you can search for the right customer from your list as shown below.

-We'll add the customer we've just enabled to have an account, andrew hageman to the transaction.
+We'll add the customer we've just enabled to have an account, Aidan O'Neill to the transaction.
 When searching for him a list of possible matches will be displayed as we type.
 When he appears just click or tap on the 'Add to Sale' button to the right of his name as shown above.

 As you can see in the image above Aidan O'Neill has been added to the sale.
 To put the items in the cart onto his account just press the 'Account' button at the bottom of the cart.
 You'll see a popup asking you to confirm that the sale is to be added to that account.